reside-ic/reside-ic.github.io/content/articles/web-apps.md

 - handles long-running processes poorly, causing the application to hang

-In our experience, where an application is written over a single period and then not modified going forward, Shiny has proven a good choice.
+In our experience, Shiny can be a good choice for relatively simple applications with no complex interactivity or scalability requirements, and where the application is written over a single period and then not modified going forward.
 Where an application will need to evolve over time as new features are added, the quick startup time of Shiny is replaced by a slow and error-prone development process

-Shiny's limitations mean that it may not be a good choice for a final application to present to users, but could be a useful prototyping tool, allowing the research team to develop ideas for how an application's user interface should be structured and what options it should provide.
+In cases where Shiny's limitations mean that it would not be the best choice for a final application to present to users, it can still be a useful prototyping tool, allowing the research team to develop ideas for how an application's user interface should be structured and what options it should provide.
 The RESIDE team could then migrate the prototype Shiny app's functionality to a full web application.

-However, in cases where a simple application is all that is required, with no complex interactivity or scalability requirements, and no need for future changes, a Shiny application may be the best option for the final application too.

 # Components of a full research web application